-Over thirty years ago, David posed the following question to my class of graduate students.
+Over thirty years ago, David posed the following question to his class of graduate students.

 “What if an interactive personal computer was combined with a cable TV system?”